Do you need to remove fuzz and pilling from your sheets?

 Some models, like the Conair Fabric Defuzzer that we’ve shown in this article, have a distance controller, to further the distance of the blades from the fabric.

-If your shaver has this feature, take advantage of it.
+If your shaver has this feature too, then take advantage of it.

-What type of fabrics can I use this for?
+What type of materials can I use this for?

 Any type of material.